MTV Drumscape

 MTV Drumscape (or Drumscape) is an arcade drum simulation made by Devecka Enterprises.
-First introduced in 1997, it was designed with the intention of introducing players to music in a fun and interesting way.
-Drumscape resembles Karaoke for drums and has been set up as a top earning "attraction" in the US and other countries by hundreds of amusement locations such as the Santa Cruz Boardwalk and several Las Vegas Casino game rooms.
+First introduced in 1997, Drumscape resembles Karaoke for drums.
 Production of Drumscape stopped in 2001.

 A number of celebrity drummers and musicians are pictured on the drumscape website either playing the game or posing with its creators.

 Gameplay

 The player sits in a booth before an array of electronic drum simulation pads.
 After selecting a song, the player hits the pads with a pair of drumsticks while a time meter counts down.
 The manufacturers recommend that arcade machines be set to a 2-minute and 15 second play-period costing $1.
 Unlike other music games, the player's actions are not dictated by a set rhythm displayed onscreen, but rather the player plays as he sees fit.
 Additionally, Drumscape lacks a scoring system to indicate success or failure of a player.
 As the player drums, stage lights and crowd cheers are triggered to create a more realistic experience.